Enjoy our weekly flights from Ponta Delgada to Frankfurt!

-For art lovers, it’s worth taking a stroll down the avenues, on the margins of the river Main, where the most important museums in Frankfurt on themes like history, architecture, communication, cinema, and archeology can be visited.
+For art lovers, it’s worth walking down the avenues on the margins of the river Main, where the most important museums in Frankfurt on themes like history, architecture, communication, cinema, and archeology can be visited.

 When the night falls, visit one of the typical German taverns that can be found throughout the city and taste the famous Apfelwein (apple wine).
 If you are looking for all night long entertainment, stop by the Sachsenhausen neighborhood, full of live music bars, discos, and cafes.